ucl-pond/kde_ebm/INSTALL.md

 Setup a virtual environment
 ============

-Open a terminal, install `virtualenv` using pip, create a new virtual environment, preferably with python 3.7 (for [`awkde`](https://github.com/noxtoby/awkde)):
+Open a terminal, install `virtualenv` using pip, create a new virtual environment with python 3:

 ```
 pip install virtualenv
 ```

 ```
-virtualenv kdeebm_env --python=python3.7
+virtualenv kdeebm_env --python=python3
 ```

 Activate the virtual environment: